-PSP will purchase five MCSAP vehicles at an estimated \$36,220 each x 5 = \$181,100 to replace current MCSAP vehicles that have reached their useful life per our state vehicle replacement policy.
+PSP will purchase five MCSAP vehicles at an estimated 36,220 each x 5 = 181,100 to replace current MCSAP vehicles that have reached their useful life per our state vehicle replacement policy.
 MCSAP vehicles will be used 100% of the time by MCSAP personnel to conduct motor carrier safety inspections and other MCSAP activities provided for in the eCVSP.

-Cargo Bedslide for vehicles at an estimated $$11,000 \times 5 = $55,000$.
+Cargo Bedslide for vehicles at an estimated $11,000 \times 5 = 55,000$.

 Cargo Bed Slides are custom built electric slides made for our New F-350's and will be reused on new trucks in the future without purchasing additional bed slides.
 The bed slides hold 12 scales.
 There is a competitive state bid process each time a new contract is awarded.
 Our most recent contract/purchase order dated 10/13/21 is effective 11/1/21 and expires on 6/30/23.
 The contract is 2 years with renewals of 3 additional 1-year periods with a 5% increase each year.
 The Contract Price for 2 years is \$10,278.00.
 Therefore, my estimate of \$11,000 used when the eCVSP was submitted was reasonable.
-New contract/purchase order is attached.

 Training Aides/Audio Visual Equipment for MCSAP Training Classes - \$10,000 - Pennsylvania conducts many National Training Center Classes in Pennsylvania.
 We currently have one master instructor/training coordinator and three associate staff instructors which allows us to conduct classes without sending individuals outside the state.
 There are various training aides available for purchase that will be used for learning in the classroom.
 These items include but will not be limited to visual charts, and associated audio-visual equipment (monitors, projectors, viewing screens) that might be available for purchase that will enhance learning opportunities.
 This list is not all inclusive and may include additional training aides as needed that are not known at this time.
-We estimate one equipment purchase this year (1 monitor at \$10,000.
+We estimate two purchases this year at an estimated \$5,000 each.